MilesConn/MilesConn/README.md

 ### Hi there 👋

-My name is Miles Conn(he/him) and I'm a rising Junior at Carnegie Mellon University.
+My name is Miles Conn(he/him) and I'm a Junior at Carnegie Mellon University.

-I'm interested in a lot of things, currently I'm a SE at [Ponto](https://ponto.org/)
+I'm interested in a lot of things, currently I'm a SE at a startup.

-I'm also working on a research project about ray refraction in non-homogenous IOR liquids.

-Interests: Compilers/PL Theory/Graphics
+Interests: Compilers/PL Theory/Computer Graphics

 ---